 Key Takeaways

-• The wheel strategy generates income by cycling between selling cash-secured puts and covered calls
+• The wheel strategy cycles between selling cash-secured puts and covered calls, collecting premium in exchange for contractual obligations

 • The primary risk is a large drawdown after put assignment — mitigate with position sizing and fundamental analysis